zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 I’m only hearing one side of the conversation – one  person in the conversation.
 So, we hear the woman responding probably to a ques tion from the person with whom she’s speaking.
 The woman says she doesn’t thi nk it could be lactose

 intolerance.
-“Lactose” (lactose) refers to a kind o f sugar that is found in milk and milk products.
+“Lactose” (lactose) refers to a kind of sugar that is found in milk and milk products.
 If you have an “intolerance” (intole rance) to some kind of food, your body reacts negatively when you eat that food,  or drink that drink.

 The prefix “in-” usually means “not,” and that’s wh at it means here – not tolerant.
 If your body is tolerant of something, it . . . it doesn’t mind it.
 It doesn’t react negatively.
 Many people have what is called “lactos e intolerance,” which means they cannot drink milk or other milk products witho ut getting sick.
 Other people have what is called “carbohydrate intolerance,” whe re your body reacts negatively when they eat too many carbohydrates – t hings like bread and pasta and cake and cookies, all the good stuff.